react-navigation/react-navigation.github.io/versioned_docs/version-8.x/getting-started.md

 </TabItem>
 </Tabs>

-This change is required to avoid crashes related to View state being not persisted consistently across Activity restarts.
+This avoids crashes related to View state not being persisted across Activity restarts.

 #### Opting-out of predictive back on Android

-React Navigation doesn't yet support Android's predictive back gesture.
-Disabling it is necessary for the system back gesture to work properly with React Navigation.
+React Navigation doesn't yet support Android's predictive back gesture, so you need to disable it for the system back gesture to work properly.

-To opt out, in `AndroidManifest.xml`, in the `<application>` tag (or `<activity>` tag to opt-out at activity level), set the `android:enableOnBackInvokedCallback` flag to `false`:
+In `AndroidManifest.xml`, set `android:enableOnBackInvokedCallback` to `false` in the `<application>` tag (or `<activity>` tag to opt-out at activity level):

 ```xml
 <application